syncfusion-content/blazor-docs/blazor/appbar/position.md

 # Positioning in Blazor AppBar Component

-This section briefly explains about how to configure the position of the AppBar.
+This section briefly explains how to configure the position of the AppBar.
 The AppBar provides the following options for setting its position:

 * Top AppBar
 * Bottom AppBar